Skip to content

 You provision and manage a PostgreSQL database (or use a managed service), and point Broch at it via a connection string.

-When to use: Production deployments, compliance requirements, multi-replica setups, or any case where the embedded limitations are unacceptable.
+When to use: Production deployments, compliance requirements, or any case where the embedded limitations are unacceptable.

 PlatformRecommended option